You

 - Communication:

 SOAs often use an Enterprise Service Bus (ESB), while microservices rely on API gateways for lighter, decentralized communication.
-API management plays a crucial role in managing the interfaces between individual microservices.
+API Management plays a crucial role in managing the interfaces between individual microservices.

 - Coupling and cohesion: